How is the NEOS electric radiator different from other German radiators?

 How does your cool wall technology differ from that of your competitors?

-We are the only electric radiator on the UK market with a different front panel to back - with a PATENTED back wall technology.
-Our dimpled back wall means that 40% of heat normally lost to your back wall, is put straight back into your room.
-This means your radiator is utilising 100% of the heat it creates!
+We are the only electric radiator on the UK market with a different front panel to back, with a patented back wall technology.
+Our dimpled back wall is designed to help reduce the heat that would normally be lost into the wall behind the radiator, directing more warmth back into your room instead.
+The result is more usable heat in the room, so more of the warmth you pay for ends up where you actually feel it.

 Posted on 10th Nov 2022 10:50:15 by Trust 0 comments